Lateralus: Commercial performance

-The album was a commercial success in the United States, debuting at No. 1 on the U.S. Billboard 200 albums chart with over 555,200 copies sold in its first week of release.
+The album was a commercial success in the United States, debuting at No. 1 on the U.S. Billboard 200 albums chart with over 555,200 copies sold in its first week of release, just ahead of Missy Elliott's Miss E...
+So Addictive and dethroning Destiny's Child's Survivor.
 On August 5, 2003, the album was certified double platinum by the RIAA.
 On April 30, 2010, the album was certified gold by the BPI for sales of 100,000 in the U.K. In addition, Lateralus was certified double platinum by the ARIA and MC.

 Accolades

 Tool received the 2002 Grammy Award for Best Metal Performance for the song "Schism".
-During the band's acceptance speech, drummer Danny Carey stated that he would like to thank his parents "for putting up with [him]", and bassist Justin Chancellor concluded, "I want to thank my dad for doing my mom."
+During the band's acceptance speech, drummer Danny Carey stated that he would like to thank his parents "for putting up with [him]", and bassist Justin Chancellor concluded, "I want to thank my dad for doing my mum."

 Kludge ranked Lateralus at on their list of top 10 albums of 2001.
 Kerrang! placed the album at on their 2001 "Albums Of The Year" list.
 Q listed Lateralus as one of the best 50 albums of 2001.

 The album continued to gain accolades in the years following its release.
 In 2016, Loudwire named Lateralus the hard rock/metal album of the 21st century.
 The magazine also ranked it on their "Top 25 Progressive Metal Albums of All Time."
 The album was ranked at on Rolling Stones 50 Greatest Prog Rock Albums of All Time list.
 Louder Sound placed the album at on their Top 100 Prog Albums of All Time list.

 Publications have also continued to praise the performances by the band members on the album.
 NutSie.com ranked the drumming performance by Danny Carey on the song "Ticks & Leeches" at on their list of Top 100 Rock Drum Performances.